Magnesium for Muscle Health and Recovery

 When you exercise or engage in strength training, muscles become constricted, and sometimes they can remain tense afterward and cause discomfort.
 Does magnesium help muscle recovery?
 Magnesium is essential in relaxing the muscles after they contract, so it plays a central role in muscle recovery after exercise.

 In addition to speeding up healing and recovery, magnesium may help ease muscle pain after training and boost performance.
-Magnesium has antioxidant properties, helping to lower oxidative stress to repair damage to muscle tissue, and it has anti-inflammatory agents that reduce swelling and help relieve discomfort and pain.
+Magnesium has antioxidant properties, helping to lower oxidative stress to repair damage to muscle tissue, and it also exerts anti-inflammatory effects that reduce swelling and help relieve discomfort and pain.

 A study of college-aged adults published in the Journal of Strength and Conditioning Research highlighted the link between magnesium and muscle pain reduction[2].
 The researchers concluded that magnesium supplementation relieved soreness, enhanced recovery, and improved perceived exertion after a bench-pressing session.